Alexei Navalny was once a mere annoyance to the Kremlin. His poisoning shows how much that has changed.

 Nothing worked.
 In jail, he just read books and chatted to other inmates, including convicted murderers, he told one interviewer.

-“They tried to pressure him with all possible means,” said Lyubov Sobol, a prominent member of his team who has faced similar pressure in his 10 years working alongside Navalny.
+“They tried to pressure him with all possible means,” said Lyubov Sobol, a prominent member of his team who has faced similar pressure in her 10 years working alongside Navalny.
 “But he’s fearless.
 You cannot buy him.
 You cannot bribe him.
 He’s also dangerous because you can’t get compromising materials on him because he was never involved in corrupt deals or illegal activity.
 He’s not interested in leaving Russia.”

-The Kremlin is trying to portray him as a politically marginal figure, Sobol said.
-“That’s why neither Putin nor Peskov ever use Navalny’s name.”
+The Kremlin is trying to portray him as a politically marginal figure, Sobol said: “That’s why neither Putin nor Peskov ever use Navalny’s name.”

 But his poisoning revealed just how significant a rival he is to Putin, analysts say.